 HCEO Powers: What are the powers of a High Court Enforcement Officer?

 High Court Enforcement Officers (HCEOs) have powers like the following:

 They can execute a High Court Judgment in England and Wales, this includes the most commonly applied for High Court Writ, Writs of– Possession, Possession and Control, Restitution, Delivery and of Assistance

 Can execute a County Court Judgment (CCJ) for a value of £600 and above, which can be transferred up to the High Court for enforcement.

 Can execute an Employment Tribunal or ACAS Award

 Can execute High Court Possession Order or County Court Possession order transferred to the High Court for Enforcement

 How much do High Court Enforcement Agents earn?

 How much does High Court Enforcement cost?

 For a Judgment Creditor, the cost of High Court Enforcement is limited to a fee for managing the issue of a Writ of Control, issuing the Writ, and the Compliance Fee which covers any abortive action when a money judgment is enforced.
-Shergroup charges a single fee for this work of £156 inclusive of VAT.
-If the Judgment Debtor pays the full amount due under the Writ then this £156 investment by the Judgment Creditor is refunded back.
+Shergroup charges a single fee for this work of £161 inclusive of VAT.
+If the Judgment Debtor pays the full amount due under the Writ, this £161 investment by the Judgment Creditor is refunded.
 All other charges which are allowed to be charged by the High Court Enforcement Officer are payable by the Judgment Debtor.